caseymorrisus/wp-react/docs/app.md

 ##App.js

-Renders routes based on pages supplied from WordPress using `getRoutes`.
-Fetches pages to render routes.
+Renders supplied from WordPress using `getRoutes`.
+Fetches pages to be used by child components, adds them to the Redux store.
+Displays the `Loading` component until the `fetchPages` call has completed and returns with pages.